 I have to admit we were very nervous that first night.
 What if he woke her up?
 What if she woke him up?

-Night 1 of them sharing a room, we put the baby to bed at 7:00pm and then let big sister stay up until 7:30pm reading stories with us and reiterating our household rules and the new rules for room sharing!
-When it was time to go in their room, we snuck her in, gave quick snuggles, tucked her in and then we snuck back out of the room.
+Night 1 of them sharing a room, we put the baby to bed at 7:00 pm and then let big sister stay up until 7:30 pm reading stories with us and reiterating our household rules and the new rules for room sharing!
+When it was time to go in their room, we snuck her in, gave quick snuggles, tucked her in, and then snuck back out of the room.
 The first night went great!
-And even on nights when the baby was sick or teething his crying never seemed to wake her.
+And even on nights when the baby was sick or teething, his crying never seemed to wake her.
 They truly just got used to being together.
-This was a big leap for the entire family but it had to be done, and it ended up being great!
+This was a big leap for the entire family, but it had to be done, and it ended up being great!

 A few things we kept consistent in our routine for both Baby and Toddler in this BIG transition to room sharing!